koichi-saito-sony/koichi-saito-sony.github.io/unsupervised-vocal-dereverb/index.md

 # Network architecture

-Detail explanations of the network architecture are [here](./network.md)
+Detail settings of the pre-training configurations are [here](./network.md)